 Climate change and carbon emissions continue to be headline issues for the world and at Aurora Expeditions, we understand our responsibilities in protecting and preserving the environment for generations to come.

-Again, this is where the X-BOW® is going to make a huge difference.
-The Greg Mortimer will have a higher transit speed through waves and experience fewer vibrations – getting passengers to their destinations in a timelier manner.
+Again, this is where the X-BOW® makes a huge difference.
+The Greg Mortimer has a higher transit speed through waves and experience fewer vibrations – getting passengers to their destinations in a timelier manner.
 What this also means is that the ship produces fewer emissions and overall lower fuel consumption.
 It's vital that we're actively working to reduce our footprint on the natural environment and the X-BOW® marks an important milestone in this effort.

 For centuries, anchors have been used at ports, harbours and in open water to hold mooring ships.
 Along with ropes, ships needed anchors locked to the ocean floor for stability and the safety of everyone on-board.
 However, anchors can have a negative impact on the natural environment, disturbing or damaging animals and plants on the seabed.
 Anchors can also disturb sediments through dragging – essentially changing the layout below the surface for years to come.